Superconnections and Index Theory: -invariants and manifolds with boundaries

 where we have written $\Sc=\nabla+\omega$, and $\nabla$ is a connection on $V$.\footnote{We remind the reader that associated to an odd, spin, riemannian manifold $Z$ with hermitian vector bundle $E\to Z$ and connection $\nabla$ is the $\eta$-invariant $\eta_Z(\nabla)$, defined by Atiyah, Patodi and Singer \cite{APS1} to be

 where here the limit is to be interpreted as a renormalised limit.
 Associated to this invariant are two secondary invariants: the reduced $\eta$-invariant

 and the exponentiated $\eta$-invariant

-} \end{defn} The reader may well ask about the well-definedness of the putative $\eta$-invariant.
+} \end{definition} The reader may well ask about the well-definedness of the putative $\eta$-invariant.
 The only choice is in the decomposition $\Sc=\nabla+\omega$.
 This choice can be made completely canonical, by insisting that $\omega$ have no one-form term.
-However, we prefer to note that an easy consequence of Th. \ref{thm:APS} is that any choice gives rise to the same invariant.
+However, we prefer to note that an easy consequence of Th.~\ref{thm:APS} is that any choice gives rise to the same invariant.

-A second question that may occur to the reader is why we are only defining the $\eta$-invariant mod 1, that is, the $\tau$-invariant.
-There is unfortunately an integer ambiguity in our proof of Th. \ref{thm:APS} that we are unable to avoid, and it is for this reason that we only provide a definition of the invariant mod 1.
-The basic issue is that to fix the integer ambiguity we need to choose boundary conditions, and it is hard to know which to choose given that we are forced to deal with the entire family $\Dirac(\Sc^s)$.

-Finally, the reader may wish some justification for the definition.
+The reader may also wish some justification for the definition.
 The essential justification is that we desire an $\eta$-invariant that obeys an APS theorem.
-Following the usual definition of the $\eta$-invariant as a spectral invariant unfortunately does not give rise to a geometric invariant that satisfies an APS theorem with the right hand side expressible in terms of recognisable characteristic classes, and we were thus forced to look elsewhere.
+Following the usual definition of the $\eta$-invariant as a spectral invariant unfortunately does not give rise to a geometric invariant that satisfies an APS theorem with the right hand side expressible in terms of recognisable characteristic classes (essentially as Th.~\ref{th:localindex} involves the entire family of operators $\Dirac(\Sc^s)^2$, which cannot be simultaneously diagonalised), and we were thus forced to look elsewhere.
 Our definition comes from considering the cylinder $Y\times[0,1]$, with the $\Zz$-graded vector bundle $V\times[0,1]\to Y\times[0,1]$, and the superconnection on the extended bundle such that on $V\times\{0\}$ it restricts to $\Sc$, and on $V\times\{1\}$ it restricts to $\nabla$.
 Applying the (putative) APS theorem to this situation gives rise to our definition.

-It is almost a tautology that the APS-theorem holds. \begin{thm} Let $X$ be a compact and spin Riemannian manifold with boundary $\partial X=Y$.
+It is almost a tautology that the APS-theorem holds. \begin{theorem} Let $X$ be a compact and spin Riemannian manifold with boundary $\partial X=Y$.
 Let $E\to X$ be a finite dimensional, complex, hermitian, $\Zz$-graded vector bundle, and $\Sc$ a unitary superconnection on $E$.
-Suppose there exists an open neighbourhood $Y\subset U\subset X$ homeomophic to $Y\times [0,1)$ such that the geometry on $U$ is pulled back from that on $Y$ extended trivially.
+Suppose there exists an open neighbourhood $Y\subset U\subset X$ homeomorphic to $Y\times [0,1)$ such that the geometry on $U$ is pulled back from that on $Y$ extended trivially.
 Then